mikelupaz/whats-next/README.md

 ## About this project

-A sample messanger app developed using NextJs, Prisma, Monggodb, Pusher and Next-Auth
+A sample messanger app developed using NextJs, Prisma, Mongodb, Pusher and Next-Auth

 ## Deployed at